nhayward/revpit/user/pages/02.editors/raquel-brown/bio.md

 ##### MSWL

-I’m looking for engaging, sincere characters that drag me into their worlds!
+I’m looking for sincere characters that drag me into their world and make me feel what they're going through!
+Whether your cast is charming, broody, curious, bitter, playful, villainous, or anything in between, I want personality that bleeds through the page.
 I’m super excited to work with **adult** or **young adult** stories in the following genres:
-* **Fantasy** — May I see some stories with dragons, please?
-How about a book with vampires, faeries, paladins, werewolves, or some witchcraft?
-I’m hoping to get lost in a fun portal fantasy, some intriguing grimdark, or your take on a classic sword and sorcery story!
+* **Fantasy** — I’d love to see some non-Western fantasy, especially something on an epic scale, or with a new take on legendary creatures in a non-European world!
+Dragons, please?
+Do you have a new twist on a classic fantasy tale?
+How about a book with vampires, faeries, werewolves, or some witchcraft?
+(And I’m still looking for a paladin!)
+I love low fantasy and high fantasy equally, and would really enjoy a mashup with another genre.
+In keeping with what I said last year, I will not hold a grudge against a doorstopper—if a chonky book grabs me, it grabs me, and we’ll get that word count where it needs to be.
+I’m ready to adventure into a fun portal fantasy, an intriguing grimdark, or your take on a classic sword and sorcery.
 Swashbuckling, anyone?
-Or fantasy stories with suspicious religious institutions?
-If you’re working on a LitRPG, catapult it over!
-Please send me romantasy (all spice is totally fine).
-I love low fantasy and high fantasy equally, and would love to see a mashup with another genre.
-In keeping with what I said last year, I will not hold a grudge against a doorstopper—if a chonky book grabs me, it grabs me, and we’ll get that word count where it needs to be.
+I would also be thrilled to see some romantasy!
+All spice levels are totally fine, for whatever genre you’re writing in.
+If you’re working on a LitRPG, please catapult it over.
+Send me dark fantasy stories with suspicious religious institutions!
+And—I’m going out on a limb here with this request—marionettes or homunculi.
-* **Sci-Fi** —Let’s see some first contact books!
+* **Sci-Fi** — I want to see some first contact books!
 I’d love some stories featuring non-earthlings as main characters.
 I am still searching for some droids.
 (If your story has a robot who falls in love, I need you to send it asap.)
 I’m also open to time travel.
-Send me a mashup sci-fi, a mystery on another planet, something on Earth in like, 3595.
-I would especially love to see some small-scale sci-fi.
-If you’re trying something new, it would be awesome to have some cozy or romantic elements mixed in.
+Send me a sci-fi noir, a mashup sci-fi, a mystery on another planet, something on a far-off future Earth.
+Utopian sci-fi!
+Dark military sci-fi!
+I would especially love to see a take on a small-scale tale, really character driven and moody.
+If you’re trying a genre blend, it would be awesome to have some cozy or romantic elements mixed in.
 (Missed connection: cozy alien invasion?)
 And, last but certainly not least, my eternal request for steampunk!
 * **Horror** — Are you working on some medieval/historical horror?
 Horror with a side of romance?
 Send it to me!
 I want to see some possession horror, folk horror, religious horror, gothic horror, classic monster mashes, or classic horror remixes.
 (It sure would be a shame if that creepy old house you just moved into was haunted!)
 I neglected to mention cannibalism last year, so count me in if you’re doing something neat there.
-Communion with the dead, creeping through a cave, camping, dripping teeth, dark forests, recognizing the beast inside yourself.
+Ritualistic communion with the dead (!!!!!), creeping through a cave, camping, dripping teeth, dark forests, recognizing the beast inside yourself.
 Send me your ghosts and cold hands and dread.

-I love epistolary novels, unreliable narrators, and genre mashups.
-As much as I love big, serious stories, I also have a ton of fun with highly unserious mashups and small slice-of-life stories too!
-I’m a big fan of expanded speculative cultures and speculative religious institutions.
-I think there's a little room for romance within any story, and while I’m not very trope-focused, I do appreciate the enemies-to-smooching pipeline.
-If there’s something not on this list, but you think I would dig it, go for it!
+I love diverse speculative worlds, epistolary novels, unreliable narrators, and genre mashups.
+And as much as I’m a fan of big, serious stories, I also have a ton of fun with highly unserious mashups and small slice-of-life stories too!
+I really enjoy expanded speculative cultures and speculative religious institutions.
+I think there's a little room for romance within any story, and while I’m not very trope-focused, I appreciate the enemies-to-smooching pipeline across all genres.
+If there’s something not on this list, but you think I would dig it, send it!
 And if you have any questions, please let me know!

 **I am pickier about…**
 * Heists
 * Splatterpunk/Body horror (let’s see some scares but not just horror for shock value)
 * Contemporary zombie novels
+* Novels with slavery as a main theme
 * Books that are not intended as a standalone (LitRPG authors can ignore this one)
 * Fantasy stories where a group teams up to go kill a god (I really want to see some strong character/worldbuilding for something headed in this direction)
-* Stories with main characters who are siblings
 * Contemporary Fantasy
 * Magical schools and/or summer camps
 * Retellings (e.g., fairy tale or mythology remixes)